jayaseelan-james/clean-code/README.md

 - *N6: Avoid Encodings*
   - Avoid encoding names with type or scope info like *m_*.
 Modern tools make such prefixes unnecessary and distracting.
-- *N7: Names Should Describe Side-Effects*
+- *N7: Names Should Describe Side Effects*
   - Names should reveal all actions a function performs.
 Avoid hiding side effects with simple names.
 Be explicit if a function does more than it appears.